-Will sunny skies continue?
-Watch Weather on the Nines for your complete forecast.
+Changes are coming to the weather.
+Watch Weather on the Nines for the 7-day forecast.

 Alan Winfield, Meteorologist